MikeLegemah5799/js-dice/README.md

 # js-dice
-Javascript dice game written in Vanilla Javascript
+Javascript dice game written in Vanilla Javascript.
+Make sure you play in browsers 1024px and higher.
+I have not added responsive functionality yet.

 ## GAME RULES:
 - The game has 2 players, playing in rounds.